kstenerud/iOS-Universal-Framework/README.md

 framework made by re-introducing specifications that Apple left out of Xcode.

-In order to be able to build a real framework project, you must install an xcspec file off your home dir (as of Mk 7 you no longer need to modify Xcode).
+In order to be able to build a real framework project, you must install an xcspec file inside the Xcode installation.

-If you are releasing a **project** (rather than the built product) that builds a real framework, anyone who wishes to **build** that framework must install the xcspec file (using the install script in this distribution) so that their Xcode can understand the target type.
+If you are releasing a **project** (rather than the built product) that builds a real framework, anyone who wishes to **build** that framework must also install the xcspec file (using the install script in this distribution) so that their Xcode can understand the target type.

 Note: If all you're doing is distributing the fully built framework, and not the framework's project, then the end user doesn't need to install anything.